 Stage 3: Secondary circular reactions

-At this stage, the baby may find more interest in toys, rattles, etc. Again, this stage of learning is all reacting to reflexes.
+At this stage, the baby may find more interest in toys, rattles, etc. Again, this stage of learning is all about reacting to reflexes.
 Nothing here is planned.
 The infant may accidentally hit a rattle on the floor, enjoy the sensation, and then repeat the sensation to invoke the same pleasurable sensation.
 Nothing is predicted.

 This is when the schema of object permanence starts to develop.